carlove60/WorkingInJapan/README.md

 I went with a coding style where throwing exceptions is a last-ditch effort.
 The client also shows system errors as a snackbar error and user / validation errors right above where the user is looking on the screen.
 Using interfaces was a bit of an overkill for the repositories and services but it was to show that I usually use these when more generic methods are introduced for more repositories; like Save and Get.

+The Database uses a code-first approach to get generated, giving a single point to check for all relations.
+Between the Backend and Database Entities get passed between them.
+The API layer only gets DTOs, to ensure to take away complexity and only showing relevant data to the receiver/user.
+The services are in place for data manipulation and the repositories' only job is CRUD.